immalopez/immalopez.github.io/_posts/FIDU/2021-05-23-feedback-reflection.md

 # modified: 2016-06-01T14:19:19-04:00
 ---

+This is just a toy sentence This is just a toy sentence This is just a toy sentence This is just a toy sentence This is just a toy sentence This is just a toy sentence This is just a toy sentence This is just a toy sentence This is just a toy sentence

 ![Part 1](/images/Screenshot 2021-07-02 at 12.55.58.png){:height="50%" width="50%" .center-image }

 ![Part 2](/images/Screenshot 2021-07-02 at 12.56.10.png){:height="50%" width="50%" .center-image }